gneu42/Triple-Decky/README.md

     * 2. Insert the magnet into the middle holes of the base and the filament path.
 The magnet must repell each other.
       * Optionally, you can use another set of magnet into the side holes if needed.
 In that case, the screw will be unaccessible without disassembling the parts
     * 3. Insert the trap into the female dovetail.
       * If you use the screw trap, insert the set screw at a slight angle.
-The 2 holes are angled by about 2° Insert the set screw in the top hole.
+The 2 holes are angled by about 2°.
+Insert the set screw in the top hole. <BR>
       The set screw can be :
         * M3x3mm
         * M3x2.5mm